 Welcome to The Community

 The Community is a place for Canadian Anglicans to get together and talk about life in the church.
-Use the Online Lectionary, or log in to join the conversations about children’s ministry, college and university, congregational development, east coast ministry, ecumenism, everyday Christianity, hospital chaplaincy, liturgy, living the covenant, interfaith ministry, ministry and technology, pop culture, parenting, and stewardship.
+Use the Online Lectionary, or log in to join the conversations about children’s ministry, college and university, congregational development, east coast ministry, ecumenism, everyday Christianity, hospital chaplaincy, liturgy, living the covenant, interfaith ministry, ministry and technology, national events, pop culture, parenting, and stewardship.

 Topic: Everyday Christianity